 It’s all deceptively accessible from the towns, yet feels a stunning, natural world away.
-The Sounds remain relatively undiscovered, a retreat from the mainstream although, if you need it, civilisation is unexpectedly close at hand.
-For centuries, the Marlborough Sounds have offered a safe harbour to travellers.
-First to Maori traders and war parties; then to European explorers, such as Captain James Cook and Dumont D’Urville; and now to visitors seeking new landscapes and rejuvenating experiences.
+The Sounds remain relatively undiscovered, a retreat from the mainstream, although if you need it, civilisation is unexpectedly close at hand.
+For centuries the Marlborough Sounds have offered a safe harbour to travellers.
+First to Maori traders and war parties, then to European explorers such as Captain James Cook and Dumont D’Urville, and now visitors seeking new landscapes and rejuvenating experiences.

 The Marlborough Sounds encompass twenty percent of New Zealand’s total coastline.
-This intricate maze of waterways is made up of three Sounds, the Queen Charlotte Sound, the Kenepuru Sound and the Pelorus Sound.
-Within the area is pristine native forest – ranging from towering 800 year old rimu trees, to lush punga tree ferns and beautiful native orchids leading down to picturesque shorelines.
+This intricate maze of waterways is made up of three Sounds, the Queen Charlotte Sound, Kenepuru Sound and Pelorus Sound.
+Within the area is pristine native forest, ranging from towering 800 year old rimu trees, to lush punga tree ferns and beautiful native orchids leading down to picturesque shorelines.
 The myriad of bays, coves and inlets are perfect for exploring by sea kayak.

 Simply Wild Journeys offers a Four day private Journey through Queen Charlotte Sound, sailing, hiking, sea kayaking and mountain biking, with a spectacular helicopter flight over the Marlborough Sounds and a visit to a remote farm on rugged D’Urville Island before flying back to Nelson.